AUEB-BALab/courses/courses/tools/travis_ci_cv_template.md

 * The testing service for private repositories is fee basis while free of charge for public.
 * TravisPro offers custom deployments on customer's own hardware.
 * Sends email reports regrading the building status (fail, error, passed) after a pull request or merge operation.
+* Auto-testing on multiple environments (language versions, jdks, and so on).

 # Getting started